 The fifth place is a tie between two UK brands (yes, UK again) collected 4 votes each.
 Edge o'Beyond has votes of small- and medium-busted bloggers from Europe and USA (even though the brand's range goes up to 36E, no votes from fuller busted bloggers.)

 And vice versa, voters of Harlow & Fox are fuller busted with one exception which is not a surprise considering the brand's specialization in sizes 30-38 DD-G. Geography of this one is a bit wider with 3 continents.
+More info on brand at Edge o'Beyond and Harlow & Fox pages.

 Summary of the top-5.